marionmari/pyGPs/doc/source/GPR_FITC.rst

 =========================

-The code shown in this tutorial can be obtained by running */pyGPs/Demo/demo_GPR_FITC.py* This demo is more or less repeated of the demo of FITC classification.
+The code shown in this tutorial can be obtained by running */pyGPs/Demo/demo_GPR_FITC.py* This demo is more or less similar to the demo of FITC classification.

 First example -> default inducing points
 -------------------